-With dark colours, saturation and a sense of getting lost, Garrett Sholdice’s The dreams flow down, too refers to Schubert’s song Nacht und Träume (“night and dreams”), both in its title and in the quoted music of
+With dark colours, saturation and a sense of getting lost, Garrett Sholdice’s The dreams flow down, too refers to Schubert’s song Nacht und Träume (“night and dreams”), both in its title and in the quoted music of its ending.

 Michael McHale’s sensitive performances allow our perceptions of what is familiar and what is strange to shift.
 We become immersed in a new world: expansive, dark and organismal.

 “…a nuanced masterpiece…” – The Sunday Business Post